AlexWhite252/project1/readme.md

-This project utilizes Spark SQL and Hive in order to analyze data retrived from the IGDB API.
+This project utilizes Spark SQL and Hive in order to analyze data retrieved from an API.
+Here I connected to the IGDB (Internet Game Database) API in order to get information on various games corresponding to user input.
+This information is written to a json file, and then stored in a table.
+Using this table filled with data I ran several queries on it using Hive and Spark.